Adasha/proximity-effect/README.md

 # ProximityEffect.js

-v3.0.0
+v3.0.0-alpha1

 Bulk modify CSS properties on elements based on mouse pointer or other arbitrary element proximity.
 Does not override existing style sheets.

+[View live demos](http://lab.adasha.com/proximity-effect)

+Version 3 has had an API makeover and is a little more efficient, but effects added from the predefined list should still work without changes.
+For custom effects, data provided to the old `params` argument should now be placed first inlieu of a preset name.
+The old `params` argument still exists but is unused at present.

+Roadmap before full release:
+- More API stuff
+- Stackable ProximityEffects
+- Multiple-value CSS properties
+- Improved documentation

 **NOTE: current version requires capability to extend EventTarget - this knocks out Edge and Firefox before v59 until backwards compatibility is given more thought.
 To work around import a ponyfill such as `event-target` or `event-target-shim`.
 This lets you be disappointed with how slow Edge is.**

-[View live demos](http://lab.adasha.com/proximity-effect)

 ## Installation